tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/2.1_local_development_and_test/README.md

-<<<<<<< HEAD
-TEA Project provides a local development environment to simulate the distributed running environment locally.

-The local deveopment environment (short for LDE) i s a docker configuration.
-It simulates one hosting node, one statemachine nodes.
-It is running in your local computer under docker.
-There is no hardware protection, so all Remote Attesation and concensus are mocked.

 # Local Dev & Test Environment
 TEA Project provides a local development environment to simulate the distributed running environment locally.

-The local development environment (LDE) i s a docker configuration.
+The local development environment (LDE) is a docker configuration.
 It simulates one hosting node and one state machine node.
 It's running in your local computer under docker.
-There 's' no hardware protection, so all Remote Attestation and consensus are simulated.
+There's no hardware protection, so all Remote Attestation and consensus are simulated.

 ## Pre-requisites
 - Git